 Keep a Lookout for New Invasive Plants in the Northern Great Plains

-MIPN Control Database The MIPN Control Database is a compilation of control methods for many of the invasive plants common in the Midwest.
-Control information has been collected through scientific literature review, expert opinion, and user input.
-The database is the result of a partnership between MIPN and Mark Renz's lab of the University of Wisconsin-Madison.
-An introductory webinar about the control database is available for new users.
+MIPN Control Database The MIPN Control Database compiles information about control methods for many of the invasive plants common in the Midwest into a searchable format.
+Control information was collected through scientific literature review, expert opinion, and user input.
+The database is the result of a partnership between MIPN and Mark Renz's lab at the University of Wisconsin-Madison.

-This MIPN YouTube film documents the impact of common buckthorn, Japanese barberry, burning bush, and Callery pear on natural areas in the Midwest.
-Please watch and share with your friends, neighbors, and colleagues.
+This MIPN-produced 14 minute video documents the impact of common buckthorn, Japanese barberry, burning bush, and Callery pear on natural areas in the Midwest.
+Please watch and share with your friends, neighbors, and colleagues!

 MIPN Fact Sheets